vita-student-projects/3D_Vehicle_Localization_gr31/README.md

 KITTI dataset/{training, testing}/{calib, label_2, image_2}

-We use the pretrained model: GroundAware_pretrained.pth (to be downloaded separately from https://github.com/Owen-Liuyuxuan/visualDet3D/releases/tag/1.0)
+To use the pretrained model: GroundAware_pretrained.pth (to be downloaded separately from https://github.com/Owen-Liuyuxuan/visualDet3D/releases/tag/1.0)